rioxer/rioxer/README.md

 # <i>HELLO !</i>
 <strong>RioXer</strong>, a.k.a.
 Le Hien Vinh, is Vietnam’s #1 Dev & Coder ( The Champion Of The Code New Generation ). <br>
-At 18 years old he discovered his distinct personality and calling, when all his friends spent all their time with computer games, whereas Hoaprox used it to explore & learn about information technology ( IT ).<br>
+At 18 years old he discovered his distinct personality and calling, when all his friends spent all their time with computer games, whereas <strong>RioXer</strong> used it to explore & learn about information technology ( IT ).<br>

 <strong>RioXer</strong> started coding web at 19 years old.
 Just two short years later <strong>RioXer</strong> stormed onto the code scene as a prodigy, greatly influencing and impacting Vietnam. <br>